 - 1. Present the books and records to the auditor in such a condition that the auditor is not able to identify any material journal entries as a result of our audit procedures.
-Accomplishing this is very rare for most of our clients. - 2.
+Accomplishing this is very rare for most of our clients.
+We are happy to report that we did not identify any material journal entries as a result of our audit procedures. - 2.
 Prepare a complete set of year-end financial statements with a very high level of accuracy.
 Auditing standards require that the level of accuracy be such that there is only a remote likelihood that the auditor will discover a material change to the statements or footnotes.
 While a number of our clients prepare their own statements, it may not be cost beneficial to scrutinize those statements internally to the same degree that the auditor will.
 If the auditor discovers any material change to the statements, by definition, the system of internal control over financial reporting must have a material weakness.